“How much does X cost?” is one of the most common (and yet complicated) questions in the software engineering industry.

 Almost every website development project includes some theme development or customization.

 A common way to approach that is discussing a theme build or extending an existing theme through a child theme (or customizing a powerful and complex premium one).
-Wireframes or sketches may also be discussed upfront.
+UI/UX wireframes and design artifacts may also be discussed upfront.

 Okay, you end up with a sitemap and some sketches.
 The deadline is clear, the design has been decided upon, and the website would be hosted by a known hosting vendor.